elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 2. If the source is a < v6.5 `.kibana` index or < 7.4 `.kibana_task_manager`
    index prepare the legacy index for a migration:
    1. Mark the legacy index as read-only and wait for all in-flight operations to drain (requires https://github.com/elastic/elasticsearch/pull/58094).
 This prevents any further writes from outdated nodes.
 Assuming this API is similar to the existing `/<index>/_close` API, we expect to receive `"acknowledged" : true` and `"shards_acknowledged" : true`.
 If all shards don’t acknowledge within the timeout, retry the operation until it succeeds.
-   2. Clone the legacy index into a new index which has writes enabled.
-Use a fixed index name i.e `.kibana_pre6.5.0_001` or `.kibana_task_manager_pre7.4.0_001`. `POST /.kibana/_clone/.kibana_pre6.5.0_001?wait_for_active_shards=all {"settings": {"index.blocks.write": false}}`.
-Ignore errors if the clone already exists.
+   2. Create a new index which will become the source index after the legacy pre-migration is complete.
+This index should have the same mappings as the legacy index.
+Use a fixed index name i.e `.kibana_pre6.5.0_001` or `.kibana_task_manager_pre7.4.0_001`.
+Ignore index already exists errors.
+   3. Reindex the legacy index into the new source index with the `convertToAlias` script if specified.
+Use `wait_for_completion: false` to run this as a task.
 Ignore errors if the legacy source doesn't exist.
-   3. Wait for the cloning to complete `GET /_cluster/health/.kibana_pre6.5.0_001?wait_for_status=green&timeout=60s` If cloning doesn’t complete within the 60s timeout, log a warning for visibility and poll again.
+   4. Wait for the reindex task to complete.
+If the task doesn’t complete within the 60s timeout, log a warning for visibility and poll again.
-   4. Apply the `convertToAlias` script if defined `POST /.kibana_pre6.5.0_001/_update_by_query?conflicts=proceed {"script": {...}}`.
-The `convertToAlias` script will have to be idempotent, preferably setting `ctx.op="noop"` on subsequent runs to avoid unecessary writes.
+      Ignore errors if the legacy source doesn't exist.
    5. Delete the legacy index and replace it with an alias of the same name
       ```
       POST /_aliases
       {
         "actions" : [
+            { "remove_index": { "index": ".kibana" } }
             { "add":  { "index": ".kibana_pre6.5.0_001", "alias": ".kibana" } },
-            { "remove_index": { "index": ".kibana" } }
         ]
       }
       ```.
       Unlike the delete index API, the `remove_index` action will fail if provided with an _alias_.
+Therefore, if another instance completed this step, the `.kibana` alias won't be added to `.kibana_pre6.5.0_001` a second time.
+This avoids a situation where `.kibana` could point to both `.kibana_pre6.5.0_001` and `.kibana_7.10.0_001`.
+These actions are
-Ignore "The provided expression [.kibana] matches an alias, specify the corresponding concrete indices instead." or "index_not_found_exception" errors.
-These actions are applied atomically so that other Kibana instances will always see either a `.kibana` index or an alias, but never neither.
+      applied atomically so that other Kibana instances will always see either a `.kibana` index or an alias, but never neither.

+      Ignore "The provided expression [.kibana] matches an alias, specify the corresponding concrete indices instead." or "index_not_found_exception"
+      errors as this means another instance has already completed this step.
-   6. Use the cloned `.kibana_pre6.5.0_001` as the source for the rest of the migration algorithm.
+   6. Use the reindexed legacy `.kibana_pre6.5.0_001` as the source for the rest of the migration algorithm.
 3. If `.kibana` and `.kibana_7.10.0` both exists and are pointing to the same index this version's migration has already been completed.
    1. Because the same version can have plugins enabled at any point in time, perform the mappings update in step (7) and migrate outdated documents